carpentries/carpentries.org/content/posts/2025/03/carpentries-lab-introduction-to-deep-learning-with-python.md

 The Carpentries Lab was set up as a space for peer-reviewed lessons developed by the community.
-Designed to complement [The Carpentries Incubator](https://carpentries-incubator.org/), where the community collaborates on the development of new lessons on a wide range of topics, the Lab is intended to serve as a platform for open peer review of these community-developed lessons and the hosting of lessons that have passed through that review process.
+Designed to complement [The Carpentries Incubator](https://carpentries-incubator.org/), where the community collaborates on the development of new lessons on a wide range of topics, the Lab is intended to serve as a platform for open peer-review of these community-developed lessons and the hosting of lessons that have passed through that review process.